 If you want to catch up, read Part 1: What is contract testing and why should I use it?

 In this post, we consider the next question people ask us once they are convinced of the benefits of contract-testing - how to get started.

-There are several motivations behind such questions, such as how to get buy-in from others in the team, where and what application would be a good place to start, and how to measure success.
+There are several motivations behind such questions, such as how to get buy-in from others in the team, where and what application would be a good place to start, how to measure success and educating the team.
 Let's tackle each of these in turn.

 How do I get buy-in from the team?

 Building software is a team sport, there is no shying away from this reality, and introducing a new tool into a team - be it a team of 5 or 50 people - requires collective agreement: usually via talking to one another.

 Sometimes you have members of the team who don't initially buy in to the idea - this can be frustrating, but in our experience most of the time it's because they can't see the value in doing so.
 Adding a tool usually requires a cognitive investment, and developers need to be convinced it's worth their time.

 So, before you can convince somebody, you need to answer the question of "why"?
 There are many reasons to introduce a tool, but in the case of Pact and contract testing, they can often be posed as a set of questions.

 Once you're clear on the goals and objectives, you can often turn a detractor into a change agent for your cause.